About the college

 Wadham welcomes students with disabilities.
 The college has two Disability Leads, a Disability Co-ordinator, a Tutor for Equality and Diversity and strong links with the University's Disability Advisory Service, to whom any enquiries can be made in confidence.
 If you think that you might require adaptations to your accommodation on disability grounds, please contact the Disability Co-ordinator.

 The graduate committee is friendly and always open to input and suggestions from its members.
 Graduates are encouraged to be active in all areas of college life.
-Recent initiatives include reinstating a residential Reading Week at Easter, the appointment of research associates to facilitate interdisciplinary studies, an annual Supervisors' Dinner, a graduate scheme to support the college’s access work with schools and colleges under-represented at Oxford, and study advisors from the MCR supporting the development of undergraduates' study skills.
+Recent initiatives include reinstating a residential Reading Week, the appointment of research associates to facilitate interdisciplinary studies, an annual Supervisors' Dinner, study advisors from the MCR supporting the development of undergraduates' study skills, and a graduate scheme to support the college’s access work with schools and colleges under-represented at Oxford.

 This college accepts graduate students for the following courses: